m5vnv4sjvtc/automated-robustness-supplementary/README.md

 implementation such as reads-from should relate a read and a write or that session order should exist between all events in a particular session.

+After this, we introduce the encoding of invocations.
+An invocation represents a single call to a library method by a client in a particular session with some arguments and a return value.
+Each event is mapped to a certain event and we introduce additional relations to constrain the return values and

 Given this SMT encoding, a satisfiable model for this instance of formulas represents a possible program execution.
 For example, a simple example would be represented as - #TODO insert graph